-We invite you to use our free, mobile-friendly daily and weekly Bible teaching devotions written in worldwide easy English.
-These Manna devotionals are prepared daily (Mon to Sat) at 06:00 hours, then uploaded at approximately 07:30 hours GMT.
+We invite you to use our free, mobile-friendly daily Bible teaching devotions written in worldwide easy English.
+These Manna devotionals are prepared daily (Monday to Friday) at 06:00 hours, then uploaded at approximately 07:30 hours GMT.

 It was the last wish of Fred Morris, Manna Publications author, to his editorial team that, under the guidance of the Holy Spirit, "Old Testament teachings should be viewed in the light of their New Testament fulfilment and that New Testament teachings should be viewed in the context of God's purposes and promises expressed in the Old Testament and then applied to today".
 These daily devotionals are useful for Bible teaching topics and sermon ideas from random places in the Old and New Tetaments.
 They will help build up a broader picture of God's word at the time it was written and for today.